rwisniewski28/fortie/readme.md

 ## Configuration

-In Laravel you can publish the config file with `php artisan vendor:publish --provider="Wetcat\Fortie\FortieServiceProvider" --tag="config"`, after this the file should be available in `app/fortie.php`.
+In Laravel you can publish the config file with `php artisan vendor:publish --provider="Rwis\Fortie\FortieServiceProvider" --tag="config"`, after this the file should be available in `app/fortie.php`.
 Use the details provided by Fortnox when you signed up.

 The **Access Token** is not provided when signing up, you need to get that seperately using your **Auth Code** and **Client Secret**.
 Read more about this process [here](http://developer.fortnox.se/documentation/general/authentication/).